Campbell-Muscle-Lab/GelBox/app/website/pages/installation/cloning_gelbox/cloning_gel_box.md

 This page instructs you on how to clone the GelBox 3 repository.

-For cloning the GelBox repository, we recommend using the [GitHub Desktop client.](https://desktop.github.com/)
+We recommend cloning the GelBox repository using the [GitHub Desktop client.](https://desktop.github.com/)

-Clicking on any of the images on this page will open a larger version in a new browswer window.
+Clicking on any of the images on this page will open a larger version in a new browser window.

-Open GitHub Desktop and click the dropdown menu for repositories (shown in red rectangle in below image).
+Open GitHub Desktop and click the dropdown menu for repositories (shown in red rectangle in the below image).

 <a href="media/github_desktop.png" target="_blank">![Github desktop](media/github_desktop.png)</a>

-Click the “Add” dropdown menu (shown in red rectangle in below image).
+Click the “Add” dropdown menu (shown in red rectangle in the below image).

 <a href="media/github_desktop_expanded.png" target="_blank">![Github desktop expanded](media/github_desktop_expanded.png)</a>